heidi-e/Index-builder/README.md

 Heidi Eren, Lily Hoffman, and Mihalis Koutouvos

 ## Running Program:
+- In order to run the program, please clone the repository and proceed with the following steps:

 ### Python Environment

 - Our implementation runs with Python 3.11.
 To create a new conda environment with python 3.11, run the following: